Sengoku Jieitai: Sekigahara no Tatakai

-Sengoku Jieitai Sekigahara No Tatakai (戦国自衛隊 関ケ原の戦い, Warring States JSDF Battle of Sekigahara) is a 2006 television series mainly based on the Sengoku Jieitai movie in 1979 and the 2005 movie Sengoku Jieitai 1549.
-Its director, Kōsei Saitō, had been involved in the creation of the Sengoku Jietai 1979 movie.
+Sengoku Jieitai: Sekigahara no Tatakai (戦国自衛隊 関ケ原の戦い) is a 2006 Japanese television series mainly based on the Sengoku Jieitai movie in 1979 and the 2005 film Sengoku Jieitai 1549.
+Its director, Kōsei Saitō, also directed the 1979 film.

 Plot

 After war games were completed in the Fuji Training Ground, a mysterious storm sends First Lieutenant Akiyoshi Iba and his subordinates to the Warring States period, 400 years from the present time.
 Stranded, Iba wants to return to the present with the rest of his units.
 However another officer by the name of First Lieutenant Takuya Shimamura had wanted to alter the past in order to change the modern times when they head back.
 But as the days go on, the platoons find themselves under constant threats from the Samurai, with most of the soldiers being killed individually in ambushes and surprise attacks by the former and later, by Ninjas.
 The rest were wiped out in a surprise attack against Iba's camp, after Shimamura had been executed by decapitation, by a combination of Archers and Arquebusers.